Sage-Lab-ai/DT_code/README.md

 In addition to the source code files (/Code/src), we have prepared a demonstration of the digital twin (DT) approach.
 Below are the instructions for running the demo and, specifically, how to generate a digital twin (forecasted data) of a human lung using baseline ex vivo data.

 ## System requirements
-To run inference files, please make sure to have following libraries installed: Pandas – 2.2.2; NumPy – 1.26.3; PyTorch – 2.3.1; XGBoost – 2.10; Scikit-learn – 1.5.1; SHAP – 0.46.0; SciPy – 1.13.0; wandb – 0.17.3 in Python (version 3.11.8)
+To run inference files, please make sure to have the following libraries installed: Pandas – 2.2.2; NumPy – 1.26.3; PyTorch – 2.3.1; XGBoost – 2.10; Scikit-learn – 1.5.1; SHAP – 0.46.0; SciPy – 1.13.0; wandb – 0.17.3 in Python (version 3.11.8)
 Inference files located in /DT Code/Code/ can be executed on a laptop.
 However, using an embedded GPU for running these files can significantly improve performance, enabling near real-time inference.

 ## Files
 The DT Code file contains one document and four folders.
-Below is a description of the DT Code file structure to guide you through the demo process:
+Below is a description of the DT Code file structure to guide you through the demo process:<br />
-  1)	Demo instruction: this document describes how to run the digital twin demo with step-by-step instructions.
-This is the current document.
-  2)	Data: contains a cohort of n=50 EVLP cases and the associated lung functional parameter data, separated by the different data modalities [Note: there is nothing that requires manual edits or changes in this folder].
-All existing data paths have been implemented in the inference code files under /DT Code/Code/ folder and are ready to use.
+  1)	Data: contains a cohort of n=50 EVLP cases and the associated lung functional parameter data, separated by the different data modalities [Note: there is nothing that requires manual edits or changes in this folder].
+All existing data paths have been implemented in the inference code files under /DT Code/Code/ folder and are ready to use. <br />
-  3)	Model: All digital twin models required during demo inference phase.
+  3)	Model: All digital twin models required during demo inference phase. <br />
-  4)	Code:
+  4)	Code: <br />
     a.	src: Source code files on data preprocessing and model training for all models presented in this study.
-There is nothing that needs to be manually changed in this folder.
+There is nothing that needs to be manually changed in this folder. <br />
     b.
-XGB_inference.py
+XGB_inference.py<br />
     c.
-XGB_PC_dynamic.py
+XGB_PC_dynamic.py<br />
     d.
-XGB_PC_static.py
+XGB_PC_static.py<br />
     e.
-XGB_inference_step2.py
+XGB_inference_step2.py<br />
     f.
-GRU_inference.py
+GRU_inference.py<br />
   5)	Output: The demo results will be saved here after the completion of model inference

 ## Steps